mehulagg/gitlab/doc/user/group/index.md

 ![Group members sort](img/group_members_sort_13_7.png)

+## Mention a group in an issue or merge request

+When you mention a group in a comment, every member of the group gets a to-do item added to their To-do list.

+1. Open the MR or issue.
+1. In a comment, type `@` followed by the group or subgroup namespace.
+1. Select **Comment**.

+A to-do item is created for all the group and subgroup members.

-## Changing the default branch protection of a group
+## Change the default branch protection of a group

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/7583) in GitLab 12.9.